 1. Anne Frank nuts

-In August 2010 the chestnut three Anne Frank looked out on from her hiding place was toppled in a storm.
+From her hiding place, Anne Frank looked out on an old chestnut tree.
+In August 2010 the chesnut tree was toppled in a storm.
 Only 3 years before that the tree had been the centre of attention because the Amsterdam council planned to chop it down.
 It appeared to be in danger of falling over.
 People were shocked to hear that.
 A court decided the tree could maintain in the garden.
 Also, a nut from the tree was sold on eBay for €7,000.

 2. Miep Gies